Zynthire/Nebula/README.md

-made by zynthire & dex
+made by zynthire & dex..
-this is a sequal to the nova script ya!!!!!!
+this is a sequal to the nova script.. ya!!!!!!